INNVTV/NetCore-Clean-Architecture/README.md

 ![Architecture](https://github.com/INNVTV/NetCore-CQRS/blob/master/_docs/imgs/clean-architecture.png)

 # CoreServices
 Centralized business logic.
 Visual Studio Solution Project.
-Deployable as a Docker contianer to a variety of platforms including:
+Deployable to Linux or Windows as a Docker contianer to a variety of platforms including:
+ * Virtual machines or clusters
  * Azure Web Apps
  * Service Fabric
  * Service Fabric Mesh
  * Kubernetes
- * Or any container orchastrator of your choice.
+...or any container orchastrator of your choice.

 # Clients
 UI client(s) that connect to CoreServices via REST API.
 Visual Studio Code projects.